What is Life Insurance in New Zealand?

 nib Life Insurance

-nib offers life, trauma, and income protection insurance with straightforward policies and competitive premiums.
-They're known for transparent pricing and simplified application processes. nib's life insurance integrates well with their health insurance products, and they offer discounts for bundling multiple policies.
-Their premiums are often 10-20% below major competitors for equivalent coverage.
+nib offers life, trauma, and income protection insurance with straightforward policies.
+They're known for transparent pricing and simplified application processes. nib's life insurance integrates well with their health insurance products, and discounts may be available for bundling multiple policies — confirm with the insurer.

 Partners Life